nrkn/text-net-server/src/sims/pvz/readme.md

 state 2 is actually "got one", "chewing", "swallow", but those are only for anim purposes - we currently have no graphics/anim, so we'll just add 2 seconds to CH_EATING to allow for those (rough estimate), 42 seconds total

+---

+view

+- treats pea/ice as separate, they should collapse on basis of both being proj
+- key should read O:projectile, not O:pea
+- use the same trick as :1: multi tiles to mark plant waiting state, but ,M,
+  - ,M, - sleeping potato mine (not armed yet)
+  - ,H, - chomper, digesting

+---